mblevu/justChere/BMM/README.md

 - Total failed allocation requests: 0

 In this example, the program executed a test scenario with a *pool size of 1048576 bytes* and a *maximum block size of 128 bytes*.
-It performed 1*00 successful allocations* and *1 deallocation*.
+It performed *100 successful allocations* and *1 deallocation*.
 The *average allocation time was 0.000004 seconds*, and the *average deallocation time was 0.000003 seconds* which is pretty quick.
 The *maximum allocated size was 140 bytes*, the *minimum allocated size was 2 bytes*, and the *average allocated size was 61.67 bytes*.
 There were no failed allocation requests.

+Another case where all allocations will be deallocated

+Test scenario
+- Pool size: 1048576, Max block size: 128
+- Total allocations: 100, - Total deallocations: 100
+- Average allocation time: 0.000003 seconds
+- Average deallocation time: 0.000003 seconds
+- Maximum allocated size: 144 bytes
+- Minimum allocated size: 3 bytes
+- Average allocated size: 69.21 bytes
+- Total failed allocation requests: 0

+In this It performed *100 successful allocations* and *100 deallocation*.

 # Design

-I will provide a comprehensive explanation of the design choices, algorithms, and data structures used to build the memory manager.
-Additionally, I'll discuss the rationale behind these decisions and how they contribute to the overall functionality and efficiency of the memory manager.

 **Design Overview:**

 - The memory manager is designed to efficiently allocate and deallocate blocks of memory from a fixed-size memory pool.
-- The key goals of the design include minimizing fragmentation, providing fast allocation and deallocation, and accommodating different block sizes.
+- The key goals of the design include;
+    - minimizing fragmentation
+    - providing fast allocation and deallocation
+    - accommodating different block sizes.

 **Memory Pool:**